CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.4 emergency management.md

 * Recovery plans
 are included.
 Responsibilities and authority SHOULD be assigned, communicated and recorded in the emergency manual.
 It SHOULD be ensured that appropriately trained personnel are available in an emergency.
 It SHOULD regularly be checked by tests and exercises as to whether the measures described in the emergency manual also work as intended.

-The emergency manual SHOULD be checked regularly and updated if necessary.
+The emergency manual SHOULD be reviewed regularly and updated if necessary.
 It SHOULD also be accessible in an emergency.
 The emergency manual SHOULD be supplemented with rules of conduct for cases (eg fire) that should be communicated to all employees.

 #### DER.4.A2 Integration of emergency management into organizational processes and processes [institutional management]